AgentPotango/Personal-Projects/README.md

 **Betting Website** - Collaborative effort.
 Coded MySQL, PHP, HTML, CSS, JavaScript, AJAX.
 Presentation and Gantt charts available in the presentation folder. <br>
 **Compressed Sensing in MRI** - Master's Project coded in Matlab.
 Report produced in LaTeX and converted to PDF. **Year long project**. <br>
 **NHS Appointment System** - VBA code and constructed using Microsoft Access. **Year long project.** <br>
 **JPMorgan Virtual Internship** - Completed 10/2020.
-Utilizes Python to create visual for data analysis on financial stock data and refreshed knowledge on gitbash. <br><br>
+Utilizes Python to create visuals for real-time data analysis on financial stock data and refreshed knowledge on gitbash. <br><br>
 The rest of the folders are self-explanatory.
 There is more upcoming but hopefully better organised.